wikibus/Nancy.Rdf/readme.md

 * Notation3
 * n-triples

-Under the hood dotNetRDF is used.
+Under the hood [dotNetRDF][dnr] is used.
 Thus in the future I plan to add the possibility to serve dotNetRDF graphs and datasets directly.

 ## Installation